- Written by Dr.Mehmet Demircioglu

 If the hairline was placed too low, repair becomes more complex.
 Adding more grafts behind a low hairline may help coverage, but it may also consume donor hair trying to support a design that should not have been created in the first place.
 In some cases, the wiser approach is not only more grafts, but redesign.

 If the donor area has already been overused, the repair options become more limited.
-This is why I treat the donor area as a precious resource from the beginning.
-The donor area is limited, and every graft spent badly reduces future options.
+The donor area must be treated as a limited resource from the beginning.
+Every graft spent badly reduces future options.

 Repair surgery also requires emotional patience.
 Many patients come after disappointment and understandably want a fast correction.

 But a rushed repair can make a difficult case even harder.
-I prefer to wait until the previous result has matured enough to judge properly, unless there is a medical reason to intervene earlier.
+It is usually safer to wait until the previous result has matured enough to judge properly, unless there is a medical reason to intervene earlier.

 If you are only 4 or 5 months after surgery, it is usually too early to call the result final.
 Uneven growth is common.

 Some areas wake up earlier, and some areas grow later.
-But if you are 12 to 18 months after surgery and the gap is still obvious, a careful in person evaluation becomes much more useful.
+But if you are 12 to 18 months after surgery and the gap is still obvious, a careful in-person evaluation becomes much more informative.

-I try to avoid this problem before surgery, not after.
-That means I do not look only at the empty area.
-I look at the surrounding native hair, the donor area, the patient’s age, family pattern, miniaturization, hair caliber, hair direction, and long term expectations.
+Prevention happens before surgery, not after.
+The empty area is only one part of the examination.
+The surrounding native hair, donor area, age, family pattern, miniaturization, hair caliber, hair direction, and long-term expectations all matter.

-I also try to explain the tradeoff clearly.
+The tradeoff should be clear.
 A lower hairline uses more grafts and demands stronger support behind it.

-For me, a natural result is not the result that receives the fastest compliment immediately after surgery.
-A natural result is the one that still makes sense when the hair is wet, when the hair is short, when the light is strong, and when the patient has aged a little.
-That is the standard I care about.
+A result is not natural just because it receives a quick compliment immediately after surgery.
+It has to make sense when the hair is wet, when the hair is short, when the light is strong, and when the patient has aged a little.
+That is the standard I focus on.

 If you are seeing a gap now, first ask when you are in the timeline.
 In the first days or weeks, it may be a temporary visual effect.